jkawai35/Takoyaki-Shop/README.md

 # Takoyaki Shop
-Lookup to see added spheres.
-Use sliders to move light and change light color.
-Light movement, lights, and spotlight can be turned on and off with the buttons on the UI.
+Scene changes from night to day depending on the location of the moon.
+If it's daytime, all lights except the shop light are turned off.
+Once the moon rises again, the lights will turn back on.

 ## What meets the requirements
+### Lighting
 * Ambient lighting used for support lighting
-* Spot lighting from shop awning
+* Spot lighting from shop awning and car headlights
 * Point lighting used inside the shop and on the moon
+* Directional light in front of the shop

+### Controls
 * Has orbital controls implemented

+### Primitive Shapes
-* Uses spheres, cubes, and cylinders
+* Uses spheres, cubes, and cones
-* Sphere is both animated and textured
+* Moon uses two spheres and is animated
+* Crates next to shop are box primitives that are textured

+### Extras
 * Fog implemented
 * Shadows implemented
 * Billboards implemented